 Cryokinetics basically allows exercise which is pain-free, relatively soon after the injury.
-The anaesthesia or numbness arising from ice application does not remove pain sensing mechanisms, it only removes the current pain from tissue damage.
+The anaesthesia or numbness arising from ice application does not remove pain-sensing mechanisms, it only removes the current pain from tissue damage.
 So if active exercises are too vigorous pain will still occur.

 Cold should be applied for a maximum of twenty minutes which should be sufficient to produce the numbed response which is required.
 The process can be repeated for 5 minutes to re-numb the area if necessary.
 The exercises performed during cryokinetics are active which means the patient performs them independently of any help from a therapist.
 They should be gradually increased in intensity providing they remain pain-free.

 The key to the success of cryokinetics appears to be progressing as quickly as possible from one exercise to the other.
-Unlike conventional rehabilitation programs where a certain number of reps must be completed, if the athlete can perform the exercise, smoothy and pain free then they can progress.
+Unlike conventional rehabilitation programs where a certain number of reps must be completed, if the athlete can perform the exercise, smoothy, and pain-free then they can progress.

-Benefits of cryokinetics
+The benefits of cryokinetics include:

-Exercise increases blood flow to the injured area, vital in healing, once the initial acute phase has passed and any bleeding has stopped.
+- Exercise increases blood flow to the injured area, vital in healing, once the initial acute phase has passed and any bleeding has stopped.